Amsterdam-Music-Lab/MUSCLE/docs/docs/06_Custom_questions.md

 On the top, you can choose the language(s) in which you wish to enter the question.
 The languages that are shown can be configured through the `LANGUAGES` settings in Django.
 Note that it is not necessary to provide translations, but that a question will be much more reusable if it has translations to multiple languages.

-Enter a descriptive question key, e.g., `favorite_food_open_question`.
-Note that the key can only contain letters, numbers, and underscores.
+Enter a descriptive, unique question identifier, e.g., `favorite_food_open_question`.
+Note that the identifier can only contain letters, numbers, and underscores.

 The Text is the actual question text that will be asked to the participant.
 Optionally, you can also add an Explainer with instructions to the participant, e.g., "Rate on a scale of 1 to 7".